-- The IceCube Upgrade Cooperative Agreement effective date was October 1, 2018. - The initial panel review and onsite visit was in March 2019. - Baseline project completion is September, 2023. - The effects of COVID19, both on the project and on the ability to deploy cargo and personnel to the South Pole, resulted in the project being delayed.
+- The IceCube Upgrade Cooperative Agreement effective date was October 1, 2018. - Initial panel review and onsite visit was in March, 2019. - Baseline project completion is June, 2023. - The effects of COVID19, both on the project and on the ability to deploy cargo and personnel to the South Pole, resulted in the project being delayed.
 A preliminary rebaselining review, exploring the project's sensitivity to several different logistics assumptions, was held March 2021. - A logistics review to assess the Project estimating methods and needs for cargo and personnel at the SP was held in November 2021.
 A realistic schedule to align Project needs and AIL capabilities was produced in February to enable the project to make a new risk adjusted total project cost and project completion schedule.
-This then forms the new baseline. - An NSF rebaselining review was held in May 2022, which reviewed the proposed new project baseline cost, schedule, risk, and technical progress. - An Independent Cost Estimate Review will be held in August. - If approved, the replanned / rebaselined project will start October 1, 2022.
+This will form the new baseline. - An NSF rebaselining review is planned for April 2022, which will review the proposed new project baseline cost, schedule, risk, and technical progress.